framework-one/framework-one.github.io/source/documentation/using-di-one.markdown

     beanFactory.declareBean("datasource", "util.DataSource", true, { dsn = "main" } );
     beanFactory.declareBean("admindata", "util.DataSource", true, { dsn = "admindb" } );

+You can declare a factory bean - like Spring/ColdSpring - as follow:

+    beanFactory.factoryBean("generated", factory, "method", [ ..args.. ], { ... } );

+This tells DI/1 that when you call `getBean("generated")`, instead of trying to create the bean itself, it should call `factory.method(..args..)` to get the bean instance. `args` can be omitted (and defaults to an empty list of arguments).
+The last argument provides overrides for bean values, as shown above, and is optional.

 You can add an alias for a bean:

     beanFactory.addAlias("alsoKnownAs", "navigation");